idioticEvil/QSH-Web-Components/stylesheets/map files/map-files-readme.txt

-All of these files are compiler-created and connect the scss modules and css classes
+All of these files are compiler-created and connect the scss mixins and css classes